benjymous/annotations/sandman/sandman.65.md

 - #### Panel 1

+  _"They can kill you, but **we** can kill you worse"_ : this is a chapter title from [R.A.
+Lafferty’s, 'Fourth Mansions'](https://en.wikipedia.org/wiki/Fourth_Mansions), which may in itself be a quotation from elsewhere.

-  "They" meaning the Kindly Ones?
+   In this case, "They" meaning the Kindly Ones, presumably.

 - #### Panel 3